TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 So what do we do with the raised exception?
 Well, we should catch it!
 But where?

 Let's modify the `main.py` file to catch the exceptions, like this:

-TODO: Fill in the main changes to accomodate Impossible.

 {{< codetab >}}
 {{< diff-tab >}}